 What Is a Strata Inspection?
 Guide for Buyers and Managers

-Learn what a strata inspection covers, why buyers need one before purchasing, and how strata managers use inspections to maintain common property.
+What a strata inspection covers, why buyers need one before purchasing, and how strata managers use inspections to maintain common property.

 What is a strata inspection?